-(a) JUDGMENTS.
-Rule 54(a)-(c) F.R.Civ.P. applies in adversary proceedings.
+- (a) JUDGMENTS.
+Rule 54(a)-(c) F.R.Civ.P. applies in adversary proceedings. - (b) Costs.

-(b) COSTS.
 The court may allow costs to the prevailing party except when a statute of the United States or these rules otherwise provides.
 Costs against the United States, its officers and agencies shall be imposed only to the extent permitted by law.
-Costs may be taxed by the clerk on one day's notice; on motion served within five days thereafter, the action of the clerk may be reviewed by the court.
+Costs may be taxed by the clerk on 14 days' notice; on motion served within seven days thereafter, the action of the clerk may be reviewed by the court.